 \subsection{Estimation with Many Decision-makers}

-To analyze the estimators in the main text, we follow the literature on many instruments \parencite[e.g.][]{bekker94,cshnw12}, and condition on the realizations on the instruments and covariates, $\{z_{i}, w_{i}\}_{i=1}^{n}$, throughout.
+To analyze the estimators in the main text, we follow the literature on many instruments \parencite[e.g.,][]{bekker94,cshnw12}, and condition on the realizations of the instruments and covariates, $\{z_{i}, w_{i}\}_{i=1}^{n}$, throughout this section.
 To ease notation, we keep the conditioning implicit, writing, e.g., $E[y_{i}]$ rather than $E[y_{i}\mid \{z_{i}, w_{i}\}_{i=1}^{n}]$.
-To simplify the analysis, we also assume that the first-stage is correctly specified, so that the residual $\nu_{i}$ is mean zero, and not just uncorrelated with the instruments and covariates,
+To simplify the analysis, we also assume that the first-stage equation is correctly specified, so that the residual $\nu_{i}$ is mean zero, and not just uncorrelated with the instruments and covariates,

 Since we are assuming that the instrument is as-good-as-randomly assigned conditional on the covariates, it follows that $E[\varepsilon_{i}]$ depends only on $w_{i}$ and not on $z_{i}$.
 To simplify derivations, we further assume that the dependence is linear: